 This is the most commonly asked question and since therapy is not a “one size fits all” experience, the investment will look different for everyone.

-I typically see new clients frequently in order to establish a good working relationship.
+We typically see new clients frequently in order to establish a good working relationship.
 This can be a weekly or bi-weekly meeting, of course this depends on your resources (time, energy and money).

 After the foundation is built and our working relationship is strong, then clients tend to meet less frequent.